-With summer around the corner, almost everyone’s heart brightens with the onset of long, lazy days in the beautiful summer sun.
+With summer upon us, almost everyone’s heart brightens with the onset of long, lazy days in the beautiful summer sun.
 It is important to remember, however, that the practice of sun safety measures is crucial to avoid damage from ultraviolet rays, especially the increased risk of skin cancer that can result from too much time outdoors.

 - Skip the tanning beds.
 UV radiation from sources besides the sun is also harmful.
 Opt for a makeup-simulated tan for a special occasion, and consider tanning beds as risky as excessive outdoor sun.

 You can further reduce your skin cancer by recognizing early warning signs of skin cancer development.
 Watch any small spots on your skin, or the skin of your friends and family, for the following ABCDEs: